wacncontent/CustomizeTool/output/articles/role-based-access-control-configure.md

 [Owner](#owner) | Owner can manage everything, including access.
 [Reader](#reader) | Readers can view everything, but can't make changes.
 [Redis Cache Contributor](#redis-cache-contributor) | Lets you manage Redis caches, but not access to them.
 [SQL DB Contributor](#sql-db-contributor) | Lets you manage SQL databases, but not access to them.
-Also, you can’t manage their security-related policies or their parent SQL servers.
+Also, you can't manage their security-related policies or their parent SQL servers.
 [SQL Security Manager](#sql-security-manager) | Lets you manage the security-related policies of SQL servers and databases, but not access to them.
 [SQL Server Contributor](#sql-server-contributor) | Lets you manage SQL servers and databases, but not access to them, and not their security-related policies.
 [Scheduler Job Collections Contributor](#scheduler-job-collections-contributor) | Lets you manage Scheduler job collections, but not access to them.
 [Search Service Contributor](#search-service-contributor) | Lets you manage Search services, but not access to them.
 [Storage Account Contributor](#storage-account-contributor) | Lets you manage storage accounts, but not access to them.
 [User Access Administrator](#user-access-administrator) | Lets you manage user access to Azure resources.
-[Virtual Machine Contributor](#virtual-machine-contributor) | Lets you manage virtual machines, but not access to them, and not the virtual network or storage account they’re connected to.
+[Virtual Machine Contributor](#virtual-machine-contributor) | Lets you manage virtual machines, but not access to them, and not the virtual network or storage account they're connected to.
 [Virtual Network Contributor](#virtual-network-contributor) | Lets you manage virtual networks, but not access to them.
 [Web Plan Contributor](#web-plan-contributor) | Lets you manage the web plans for websites, but not access to them.
 [Website Contributor](#website-contributor) | Lets you manage websites (not web plans), but not access to them.